Garrett Gilbert: Personal life

 Gilbert is the son of former NFL quarterback Gale Gilbert.
 He was born in Buffalo, New York, where his father played for the Bills in the early 1990s as a member of the teams who lost four consecutive Super Bowls.
 He moved to San Diego, California, at age three, when Gale signed with the Chargers, who also played in and lost the Super Bowl.
+To this day, Gale is the only player in NFL history to be a member of five consecutive Super Bowl teams.

 The family later moved to Austin, Texas in 1996.
 Garrett has one brother, Griffin, who played football at Texas Christian University.